carloschilazo/CodeIgniter-YouTube-API-Library/README.md

 This library will let a user authenticate with youtube and perform actions such as uploading a video, commenting and rating videos, and getting video feeds.

-Some basic documentation can be found at http://code.google.com/apis/youtube/articles/codeigniter_library.html For the most up to date documentation checkout my blog at http://jimdoescode.blogspot.com
+Some basic documentation can be found at http://code.google.com/apis/youtube/articles/codeigniter_library.html

 Usage
 ------